dbcook/openrocket-database/README.md

 the Tracer and the Starhawk.

 #### FSI - Flight Systems Inc.
 FSI was originally based in Raytown, MO and was run by Harold Reese, a pytotechnics specialist, and later by his son Lonnie.
-It operated from the 1960s until the early 1990s.
-FSI made their own hand-rammed black powder motors in A through F classes, and also made an early composite propellant motor called the Thunderbolt.
+It operated from the 1960s until the mid 1990s - the last known catalog was 1996.
+FSI made their own black powder motors in A through F classes, and also made an early composite propellant motor called the Thunderbolt.
 FSI was notable for producing motors in odd diameters (21mm and 27mm), leading to unique tube sizes.

 In about 2015 the decaying FSI and AVI motor making equipment and some remaining parts inventory were located and acquired by Dave Bucher and David Lucas, who announced a relaunch of the company.
 At NARAM-58 they sold a small number of some FSI branded kits made from NOS parts with substitutions to enable use of 24mm motors.
-However, their website never went live for orders, and the passing of Dave Bucher in 2017 appears to have ended the reboot attempt.
-It's possible that the modified kits sold at that NARAM are now exceedingly rare, as they were made legitimately under the FSI name but no more than a few tens of them exist.
+However, their website never went live for orders, and the passing of Dave Bucher in 2017 was a setback to the reboot attempt.
+The 2017 website is gone, but Facebook posts have resurfaced in 2018 with two new people identifying themselves only as "B.G." and "R.M." apparently joining Dave Lucas.
+The Facebook posts make it clear they are focusing on bringing out a few new kits.
+It's possible that the modified old stock kits sold at NARAM-58 are now exceedingly rare, as they were made legitimately under the FSI name but no more than a few tens of them exist.

 The Bucher/Lucas FSI is not known to have had individual parts on sale, and did not produce any new motors.

 FSI had printed catalogs that provided good data on tube sizes, which have already been incorporated into `tube_data.txt`.
 Catalogs were produced only sporadically, but the product line changed slowly.
 FSI did sell almost all of the parts that went into their kits, so making a good parts file looks feasible.
-One unusual SI part series was the hardwood nose cones.
-Getting proper weights for these may be somewhat challenging since the specific type of hardwood wasn't given, and it's not certain that the same type of wood was always used.
+One unusual FSI part series was the hardwood nose cones.
+Getting proper weights for these may be challenging since the specific type of hardwood wasn't given, and it's not certain that the same type of wood was always used.